 Started in 2006, the Board has funded more than $28.6 million to unique, youth-led service-learning projects, affecting an estimated 16.1 million people!

-State Farm divides the United States and Canada into 8 market areas, some of which are single states, and some of which contain multiple states.
+State Farm divides the United States into 7 market areas, some of which are single states, and some of which contain multiple states.
 For the single-state market areas, each is represented by a Board member and an Associate Board member.
 For the multi-state market areas, there are two Board and two Associate members.
 The YAB also includes two at-large Enterprise members, who can hail from any region.

 What is service-learning exactly?
 It might sound complicated, but it’s really quite simple.
 Basically, it is the integrating of meaningful community service back into real classroom curriculum, and it’s a method that has been proven effective to increase student engagement and impact student achievement.
 If you’d still like more information, please see our ‘Partners’ tab, and check out our service-learning partners’ websites.
 They’ve got TONS of cool stuff over there.
 (But stay here as long as you want.)